RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 }
 ```

-This code first makes sure we have a valid response and if we do, it uses a Dispatcher to ensure we can access the UI thread which we need to do to dump the captured text either into an active text control on the Window, or in my specialized case inside of the Markdown editor.
+This code first makes sure we have a valid response and if we do, it uses a Dispatcher to ensure we can access the UI thread which we need to do to dump the captured text either into an active text control on the Window, or in my specialized case into the Markdown editor.

 For a textbox control that has focus, the text is just pushed directly into the textbox.
+For the editor a bit more formatting is required.

 ### Spacing Punctuation and Keywords
 For the editor, there's a bit more fix up of the result text that handles a few custom keywords and commands in the `FixupDictatedText()` method: